DorkOS

 Security

 Tunnels expose your DorkOS instance to the public internet.
-Always protect your tunnel with basic auth in production.
+Always protect your tunnel with basic auth.

 export TUNNEL_AUTH=myuser:mypassword